adeeyinwoot/Business-Analysis-Project/README.md

-# Business-Analysis-Project
+# Unilever Ordering Canteen System

+## Project Objective

 The project aims to deliver an efficient, technology-driven solution to address the excessive time employees spend commuting to and waiting in line at the company canteen.
 This issue has led to employee dissatisfaction, reduced productivity, and significant food wastage—ultimately increasing the canteen's operational costs.

-  Objectives of the Solution
+  ## Objectives of the solution

 ✅ Eliminate rush during lunch hours